ee538/final-project-txia0604/README.md

 4. Traveling salesman problem: urandomly select a number of locations and give you the shortest path to reach these locations and return to the start location

 ## Small modification in the PrintMenu() function
-Because I have apply three method at the TSP function, so I make a small change at the **PrintMenu()** function to let people be able to select a method to do the TSP function.
-After enter the number of points, the programming will print following menu:
+Because I have apply three methods at the TSP function, so I make a small change at the **PrintMenu()** function to let people be able to select a method to do the TSP function.
+After inputing the number of points, the programming will print following menu:

 ```shell
 **************************************************************